 Recruitment and training

-- We only employ staff once we have made thorough checks that they are suitable to work with children.
+- We only employ staff or recruit volunteers once we have made thorough checks that they are suitable to work with children.

 - All staff have regular first aid training.
 We display photos of the staff who have extended First Aid training.